Hopi Kachina figure: Early Traditional era (1850–1910)

 The early forms of the kachina figure belonged to the Early Traditional Period.
 Only one piece of cottonwood root was used to carve the body, although facial features made from varying sources were occasionally glued on.
-The figures were no longer than 8–10 inches and only somewhat resembled human proportions.
+The figures were no taller than 8 to 10 inches and only somewhat resembled human proportions.
 Sandpaper and wood finishing tools were generally unavailable to the Hopi in this era.
 In order to smooth out the rough carved surfaces, the figures were rubbed smooth with sandstone and the flaws in the cottonwood root were coated with kaolin clay.
 Their surfaces were not as smooth as in later periods, and the paint was made of non water-resistant mineral and vegetable pigments.
 The figures in this period were stiff and only meant to be hung on the wall after ceremonies.
 Starting around 1900, the figures began to have a more naturalistic look to them as a result of the white man’s interest and trade.
-The price of dolls in this period was on average about $0.25 (adjusted for today’s currency).
+The price of dolls in this period was on average about $0.75 (adjusted for today’s currency).

 Late Traditional era (1910–1930)

 During the Late Traditional Period subtle changes began to take place towards the creation of more realistic–looking figures.
 They were more proportional and the carving and painting was much more detailed.
 Eastern tourist attraction to the Hopi reservation increased in popularity from 1910–1920 due to the increased interest in Native American culture.
-The elders restricted the tourists from seeing the religious Kachina ceremonies, and consequently there was a notable decline in figures carving for commercial purposes.
+The elders restricted the tourists from seeing the religious kachina ceremonies, and consequently there was a notable decline in figures carving for commercial purposes.

 Early Action era (1930–1945)

 In the beginning of the 20th century, oppressive agents such as Charles Burton tried to restrict the Hopis' religious and cultural rights.
 However, in 1934, due to the Indian Reorganization Act, the Hopi people got back their religious freedom, and this thus renewed their interest in kachina figures carving.
 The dolls began to have a slightly different look than that of the stiff figures from earlier periods.
 The arms were starting to become separated from the body and the heads became slightly overturned, putting the dolls in more of an action pose.
 Commercial and poster paints were used and the regalia became more organic, as some of the dolls were dressed in real clothing instead of clothing that was merely painted on.
-The average price of a katcina figure during this period was about $1 an inch.
+The average price of a kachina figure during this period was about $1 an inch.